ZacharyEllison/ZacharyEllison.github.io/about/index.md

 ## Getting Started

 This site is just getting started so there hasn't been much to populate it yet.
-It uses the [Moon Theme](http://taylantatli.github.io/Moon/) which I find to enjoy most of the themes I found.
+It uses the [Moon Theme](http://taylantatli.github.io/Moon/) which I enjoy most of the themes I found.
 I will be building my own in its image to be exactly the theme I want.
 This site will be a marker of my progress and keep me accountable.